Fragments, Holes, and Wholes:

 The conference will be held on June 12th, 13thand 14th, 2014.

 Early expressions of interest – by the end of June 2013 – are encouraged and appreciated.
 If you wish to present a paper, please provide us with a provisional title by this date.

-The deadline for submitting titles and abstracts (250–300 words) is October 31st, 2013.
-If you wish to act as a respondent, chair a panel or otherwise participate in the conference, please express your interest by this date (we may be unable to offer accommodation at reduced rates to those registering after this deadline).
+The deadline for submitting titles and abstracts has passed.
+If you wish to act as a respondent, chair a panel or otherwise participate in the conference, please express your interest by the end of 2013 (we may be unable to offer accommodation at reduced rates to those registering after this deadline).

 The conference committee will select c.
 25 papers.
 Authors will be notified of the result in the course of December 2013.

 The 2–3 page summaries of the accepted papers will have to reach us by April 30th, 2014.

 The conference will be held at the University of Warsaw, in the vibrant centre of the capital of Poland.
 Utterly destroyed during World War II, Warsaw is a city that was rebuilt from fragments into a new shape and is currently experiencing a period of rapid modernization: as such it provides a particularly appropriate locus for this conference.
 The participants will be able to explore the fragments of pre-war Warsaw during a walking tour which will follow the conference.